microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 thousands of concurrent requests in the hopes that some rare interleaving would expose these kind of nondeterministic bugs (known as [Heizenbugs](https://en.wikipedia.org/wiki/Heisenbug)) before the code is deployed in production.
 But stress testing can be complex to setup and it doesn't always find the most tricky bugs.
-Even if it did, it might produce such long traces (or logs) that might make it very time consuming to debug and fix.
+Even if it does find a bug, it usually produces such long traces (or logs) that understanding the bug and fixing it becomes a very time consuming and frustrating task.

-The above is clearly not a satisfactory solution.
+Flakey tests is clearly not a satisfactory situation.
 What we need is a tool which can systematically explore the various task interleavings in test mode as opposed to leaving that to luck (i.e. the operating system scheduler).
 Coyote gives you _exactly_ this.

 To use Coyote on your task-based program is very easy in most cases.
 All you need to do is to invoke the `coyote rewrite` tool which [rewrites](../tools/rewriting.md) your assembly (for testing only) so that Coyote can inject logic that allows it to take control of the schedule of C# tasks.
 Then, you can invoke the `coyote test` tool which [systematically explores](../concepts/concurrency-unit-testing.md) task interleavings to uncover bug.
-If a bug is uncovered, Coyote allows you to deterministically reproduce it every single time.
+What is even better is that if a bug is uncovered, Coyote allows you to deterministically reproduce it every single time.

-Let's now run our test under the control of Coyote, _without changing a single line of code_.
+Now run your test under the control of Coyote.
 First use Coyote to rewrite the assembly:

 ```plain
 coyote rewrite .\AccountManager.dll